aciborowska/jingo/README.md

 ### Results
 Results for each project are stored in _results/project_name_ folder.

 ### References
-[1] C. S. Corley, K. Damevski and N. A. Kraft, "Changeset-Based Topic Modeling of Software Repositories," in IEEE Transactions on Software Engineering, 2018.
+[1] C. S. Corley, K. Damevski and N. A. Kraft, "Changeset-Based Topic Modeling of Software Repositories," in IEEE Transactions on Software Engineering, 2020. _submitted_